October 18, 2012

 “It was a complete surprise, when Jim put the results up on the screen,” says Morton.
 “The pepper I had been selecting on my own farm out-performed the standard variety in multiple test sites.
 It was clear that my on-farm breeding had paid off.”

 A decade ago, Morton and his farming partner feared the loss of a pepper variety that was well adapted to growing in the cool, wet climate of the Pacific Northwest.
 As certified organic producers, they are only able to plant seeds that have not been pre-treated with pesticides, and the seed company who had been supplying the pepper seed for many years abruptly made the decision to no longer offer untreated seed.

 Faced with the loss of an important late season cash crop, Morton and his farming partner began a breeding program on their own farm to develop a pepper to meet their specific growing conditions.
-Seed adapted to local conditions, such as the cool weather of the Pacific Northwest, is even more important for organic producers who rely heavily on preventative methods of disease control instead of spraying with conventional fungicides.
+Seed adapted to local conditions, such as the cool weather of the Pacific Northwest, is even more important for organic producers who rely heavily on preventative methods of disease control with the help of Crop Spraying Services.

 Within a few years, they had some promising varieties.
 But with a farm to run, there was no time to test the new varieties under different conditions across the country.
 It was because of their successful OREI grant with Oregon State University that they were able to launch these peppers onto the national organic seed scene.

 With the farm bill funding, Myers – who had previously been working with growers in the Pacific Northwest to develop regionally-adapted vegetable varieties – was able to partner with 30 farms and researchers across the country from Cornell University, University of Wisconsin, Washington State University and the Organic Seed Alliance.